Search Operators

 2. the OR or NOT operators are specified explicitly instead.

-Therefore, a search for corporation tax will return the same results as corporation AND tax, whereas "corporation tax" will return only those results containing that precise phrase.
-For the avoidance of doubt, it should be said that JustCite’s behaviour in treating the AND as implied corresponds to that of Justis and Westlaw, but is the direct opposite of how Lexis Library behaves.
+TIP: For the avoidance of doubt, it should be said that this behaviour in treating the AND as implied corresponds to that of Justis and Westlaw, but is the direct opposite of how Lexis Library behaves.

 Proximity Operators

-JustCite supports the standard w/x syntax, as well as the long form within x of.
-We have predefined the word near as a shorthand for within 10 of.
-You can also specify a word sequence within the proximity range using the form w/x before or w/x after.
 Bear in mind that because JustCite is an index, proximity operators are not as important as they are on full-text resources, and the circumstances in which a proximity search will return results significantly different from a simple AND search are somewhat limited.

 Wildcard Operators